 Its most recent version came out in December 2020, which includes self-healing SAP modules and provides improvements for Mail Engine 3.0 with LDAP authentication support.

-Community: There is a growing, private community of Tricentis Tosca.
-You can check it out here.
+Community: Check out a growing, private community of Tricentis Tosca.

 License: Commercial—necessary to contact the sales team for information

 If you are looking for test automation tools that do not require an SDK or recompilation of the mobile app, this open-source automated software testing tool will not disappoint.
 It is built with the notion that developers should apply their preferred test practices, tools, and frameworks.

 Initially developed in 2011, Appium is one of the few automation testing tools primarily intended to test mobile apps.
 It enables automating hybrid, native, and mobile web applications developed for both Android and iOS.